RezWaki/CrosshairChanger/README.md

 # DANGER!
-Program wont work in fullscreen OpenGL/Direct3D games
+1. Program wont work in fullscreen OpenGL/Direct3D games

+2. Crosshair file can be only .bmp type, if it isnt, app may works incorrectly
 # CrosshairChanger
-Insert key - show menu
+"Insert"/"Ins" key - show menu

 This app adds crosshair for any game